lucaspdroz/blog/src/pages/posts/bypassing_win11.md

 ![a](/wind11bypass/1.webp)

-2 Mount Windows 11 Drive or Extract the ISO file using 7Zip software for free
+2.Mount Windows 11 Drive or Extract the ISO file using 7Zip software for free

 ![a](/wind11bypass/2.webp)